How Events Are Selected

 - Proposal Integrity (10%)

-Is the necessary information (event description, statement of merit, biographical notes) complete and useful?
+Is the necessary information (event description, statement of value, biographical notes) complete and useful?
 Are the moderator and presenters reliable professionals?
+Is the proposal thoughtful and well-prepared?
+Does it seem like these presenters will fulfill obligations of being a presenter, including submitting necessary documentation and preparing for their event in advance?
 Subcommittee members evaluate both the panel’s intentions and the ability of the presenters to fulfill those intentions.

 Conflict of Interest Policy